richmans/clearsky.blog/content/blog/announcing-clearsky.md

 ---
 Hello everyone, this is ClearSky!
 ClearSky is this vague idea that i’ve had for a while now about hosting small projects.

-This blog is a place where I hope this vague idea can grow into a “why” and “how” to host small projects at minimum cost and effort.
+This blog is a place where I hope this vague idea can grow into a “why” and “how” to host small (hobby) projects at minimum cost and effort.

 ### So what is ClearSky?
 The name ClearSky already gives a hint of this idea (as all good names should!)
 A clear sky is a sky without clouds.
 My vague idea is that I want the “cloud devops experience” while minimizing the usage of cloud services.
 I want to self-host as much as possible.